 Fear not, though, as federal authorities can still prosecute many forms of online fraud via other statutes.
 While there is no specific mention of "anti-phishing," the strongest laws on the books are 18 U.S.C. section 1028 and related fraud or identity theft laws which could potentially be applied to phishing offenders.

-If you're facing allegations of operating a phishing scam or engaging in other fraudulent activities, the burden is on the prosecution to establish your guilt beyond a reasonable doubt.
-Having an expert criminal defense attorney can make the difference in your case, either by strengthening your defense or in negotiating a plea bargain.
-Get in touch with a local criminal defense attorney today to discuss your situation and find out how he or she can help.
+If you're facing allegations of operating an email phishing scam or engaging in other fraudulent activities, the burden is on the prosecution to establish your guilt beyond a reasonable doubt.
+Having an expert criminal defense attorney can make the difference in your case, either by strengthening your defense or by successfully negotiating a plea bargain.
+Get in touch with a local criminal defense attorney today to discuss your situation and legal options.